CitizensDev/Citizens2/CONTRIBUTING.md

 Development environment setup
 =============================
 1. Clone Citizens2 and CitizensAPI repos to your machine
 2. Import the maven project to your IDE of choice.
-Citizens targets Java 8, and Java 9+ code should not be used.
+Citizens targets Java 8 - Java 9+ code should not be used.

 Citizens is structured using an overarching maven project with several submodules for different parts of the codebase `api` - the API, with a loosely defined boundary but mainly containing interfaces and events that are agnostic to the lifecycle of a Spigot plugin
-`main` - the main Citizens codebase which implements commands and Spigot plugin-specific code `dist` - the distribution subproject which will actually build your Citizens JAR NMS submodules, from 1.8.8 - the current Minecraft version (excluding 1.9)
+`main` - the main Citizens codebase which implements commands and Spigot plugin-specific code `dist` - the distribution subproject which will actually build your Citizens JAR with relevant submodules

-3. Next, run Spigot's BuildTools.jar for all the currently supported Minecraft versions to install the Spigot JARs to your local maven repo (see `dist/pom.xml` for the current list)
+3. Next, run Spigot's BuildTools.jar for all supported Minecraft versions to install the Spigot JARs to your local maven repo (see `dist/pom.xml` for the current list)
+We recommend using the `dev` maven build profile which will only build for the latest Minecraft version.
+This saves you having to install 10 different old versions.
-Try to build your first Citizens2 JAR using `mvn install dist/pom.xml`
+Try to build your first Citizens2 JAR using `mvn install dist/pom.xml -P dev`

 Now you're ready to start creating a pull request!